epezent/implot/README.md

 **Q: Can plot styles be modified?**

 A: Yes.
 Plot colors, palettes, and various styling variables can be pushed/popped or modified permanently on startup.
-Three default styles are available, as well as an automatic style.
+Three default styles are available, as well as an automatic style that attempts to match you ImGui style.

 **Q: Does ImPlot support logarithmic scaling or time formatting?**